 2Creighton strongly recommends that travelers refrain from purchasing travel tickets until after the Global Engagement Office has confirmed they are cleared to travel.
 Travelers will be responsible for reimbursing the University for any travel expenses incurred before approval.

-Please review the following resources as you plan your travel:
+Please review the following resources as you plan your international travel:

 The World is opening for travel again, one step at a time.
-The Global Engagement Office (GEO) has been tracking the news events about the COVID-19 pandemic as well as about the reopening of various travel sectors around the world in order to better decide when, where, and how to resume University-sponsored international travel.
+The Global Engagement Office (GEO) tracks news about the COVID-19 pandemic as well as about the reopening of various travel sectors around the world in order to better decide when, where, and how to sponsor University-sponsored international travel.

 Focus of Analysis